Chapter 71 – More Attempts at Education Reform

 Teachers of languages other than English also had their textbook hangups.

-I tried to introduce the code deciphering technique I had written about in that earlier book.
+I tried to introduce the code de-cyphering (ango kaidoku hoho) technique I had written about in that earlier book.

-In other words, first choose some material the understanding of which is important for your studies, hobbies etc.
+In other words, first choose some material the understanding of which is important for your studies, hobbies, current events etc.

-When you find such a text, listen repeatedly to try to work out the pronunciation of those coded words, and only then turn to dictionaries or available translations for the answer to the mystery.
+Listen repeatedly to the text to try to work out the pronunciation of those mystery words, and only then turn to dictionaries or available translations for the answer to the mystery.

-And write it out perhaps (writing is good for memory).
+And write it out also perhaps (writing is good for memory, it links the visual image (the writing) to the hearing impression you have just acquired,

-For materials to use, a good start would be the recordings of their curriculum lecturers.
+For materials to use, a good start for the AIU students would be the recordings of their curriculum lecturers.

 Most teachers spoke too quickly, with few concessions to students’ comprehension problems.

-As a result of my hectoring AIU did create something a bit similar.
+As a result of my hectoring AIU did offer to create something a bit similar.

 They called it focussed listening, but the classes were not run along the lines I would have preferred.